strato-emu/strato/CONTRIBUTING.md

 This can also be done by using `Ctrl + Alt + L` on Windows, `Ctrl + Shift + Alt + L` on Linux and `Option + Command + L` on macOS.

+### Skyline Edge
+Any code that's been PR'd to the Skyline repository will only be in Edge builds for two weeks, after which it will be merged into the mainline branch.
+This is to ensure that any bugs that may have been introduced by the PR are caught and fixed before it's merged into the mainline branch.
+If you have any issues with this, you can request that we add the `CI` tag to your PRs so that CI builds are provided pre-merge.

 ## C++
 ### Include Order
 * STD includes